Skip to Content

 Jeremy served multiple deployments, including one in Afghanistan.

-He quickly rose up the Army ranks, spending the last years of the military career as a geospatial engineer technician, creating maps to keep his fellow soldiers safe.
+He quickly rose up the Army ranks, spending the last years of his military career as a geospatial engineer technician, creating maps to keep his fellow soldiers safe.

 Jeremy had a tough time when he returned to Fort Carson.